Why Is My Magnolia Tree Leaves Turning Yellow?

 How to fix it:

 You don’t have to do anything with the falling leaves except pick them up and throw them away.
-The main signs of a natural shedding process are that only the older leaves that are placed lower down the branch or deep in the crown turn yellow.
+The main signs of a natural shedding process are that only the older leaves placed lower down the branch or deep in the crown turn yellow.

 Too little water